 - 4 Molars: Unlike humans, cats do not use their molars to "grind" their food.
 Instead, they work in a sort of "slice-and-dice" operation, somewhat like an electric meat slicer does.

-A cat's teeth are normally white, with small evidence, if any, of tartar buildup.
+A cat's teeth are normally white, with little, if any, tartar buildup.
 They are rooted securely in the cat's jawbone.
 Any signs of redness in the gums around the teeth or loosening of teeth should be investigated by a veterinarian.
 Following a regular dental care plan will help ensure healthy teeth and gums.

 Although the long whiskers above the upper lips on each side of the nostrils are the ones we commonly think of as whiskers, cats also have whiskers above the eyebrows, way back on the cheeks, and shorter ones on the backs of the front legs.

 A cat's whiskers are so sensitive that they can feel the slightest whisper of a breeze.
-Their whiskers are invaluable in judging wind speed and direction, which helps, both for protecting a new litter of kittens from predators and (combined with the nose), in identifying the location of potential prey.
+Their whiskers are invaluable in judging wind speed and direction, which helps both for self-protection and for identifying the location of potential prey.